-IFRS 15 requires an entity to estimate the amount of consideration that it will be entitled to if the consideration to be received includes a variable consideration.
+IFRS 15 requires an entity to estimate the amount of consideration if the consideration includes a variable consideration.
 The amount of consideration to be received by an entity may be affected by discounts, rebates, refunds, credits and others.
-The amount of consideration may also be contingent on the occurrence or non-occurrence of a future event such as a right for return or performance bonus on achievement of a certain target.
+The amount of consideration may also be contingent on the occurrence or non-occurrence of a future event.
+For example, a right for return or performance bonus on achievement of a certain target.

-In estimating the variable consideration, IFRS 15 suggests an entity to use either the following methods:
+In estimating the variable consideration, IFRS 15 explains entities use either the following methods:

 - The expected value – is the sum of probability-weighted amounts in a range of possible consideration amounts.
 This method may be appropriate if an entity has a large number of contracts with similar characteristics.

-- The most likely amount – is the single most likely amount in a range of possible consideration amounts.
+- The most likely amount – represents the single most likely amount in a range of possible consideration amounts.
 This method may be appropriate if the contract has only two possible outcomes.

-The method chosen should be applied consistently throughout the contract.
-Take note that an entity is however, required to reassess or update the estimated transaction price at the end of each reporting period.
-Any changes to the transaction price should be allocated to the performance obligations in the contract the same way or basis as at the contract inception – i.e. step 4.
+Entities apply the method chosen consistently throughout the contract.
+An entity is however, required to reassess or update the estimated transaction price at the end of each reporting period.
+Entities need to allocate any changes to the transaction price.
+Entities allocate the changes to the performance obligations in the contract the same way as at the contract inception.